claireaustin/Hackathon_CanDev2018-10-20/README.md

 ### Tasks
 1. Build a tool to process the OHI data through **at least** module 2b (data format/structure) from the Big data readiness checklists.
 2. Develop an overall pass/fail dataset rating based on assessment results to conclude if the dataset(s) is/are reuseable or not.
-3. Produce an R markdown report.
+3. Produce an R markdown report containing at least:
+    a.
+Overview or summary of the results.
+    b.
+Detailed results.
----#### Optional (*in addition* to the above):
+#### Optional (*in addition* to the above):
----* Add one or more modules from the Big data readiness checklists to your tool (in addition to module 2b).
+4. Add one or more modules from the Big data readiness checklists to your tool (in addition to module 2b).
----* Process any other publicly available dataset of your choosing.
+5. Process any other publicly available dataset of your choosing.
+If you do this, you must process these data against module 2b and against any of the optional modules that you selected in Step 4.

 ### Deliverables
 1. Powerpoint presentation demonstrating implementation of the tool(s) developed.